libhal/SJSU-Dev2/documentation/contributing/philosophy.md

 ## Philosophy

 1. Simple
 2. Light Weight
 3. Multi Platform
-4. Fast Builds
+4. Builds Fast
 5. Tested & Testable
 6. Anti-Framework

-## Simple
+### Simple

 SJSU-Dev2 should be powerful yet simple.
 The code should be:

-* Readable
+- Readable
-* Intuitive
+- Intuitive
-* Easy to learn
+- Easy to learn

 Thus the the stylistic choices in the style guide and layer guides were made.

-## Light Weight
+### Light Weight

 > You ONLY pay for what you use!